robertfmurdock/robertfmurdock.github.io/_drafts/2019-02-26-Descent-Into-The-Microverse.md

     @Test
     fun plusOne() =

 Now, there's nothing stopping you from using the setup function inside a traditional function block, but there really isn't anything we'd want someone writing a test to put outside of the setup/exercise/verify sections, so omitting the block makes it less likely someone will have rogue code in there.

+Next, you'll notice we're passing an anonymous object declaration to the setup function.

+    @Test
+    fun plusOne() = setup(object {
+        val input: Int = Random.nextInt()
+        val expected = input + 1
+    })

+As long as we stay within this file, the anonymous object can be used as a generic type.
+This is super cool!
+This means we can define properties (such as input and expected) on this anonymous object, and then use them wherever we pass that anonymous object.
+In this way, you can easily setup a unique set of inputs for each unit test.
+And because its just an object, you could use a traditional named class or object as well, which can be useful for sharing setup!

+So lets see what happens with the exercise function:

+    }) exercise {
+        input.plusOne()
+    }

+So the exercise function takes a closure of type "fun C.() -> R".
+What does that mean?
+Well, it means it has "this" access to all of the fields available from the object passed to setup via the C generic.
+It also means that whatever is the last line of the closure will be returned as the result.
+Which makes sense, because the typical function that we're testing will probably return something that we'll be interested in later.
+How much later?
+Well, that returned value "R" will be passed on to the verify section!

+    } verify { result ->
+        assertEquals(expected, result)
+    }

+Now, this you can probably guess how it works broadly - it receives the result as a parameter, and then you can do assertions on it!
+But there's a little bit more going on here.
+The closure passed to verify is of type "C.(R)->R2".
+Because this closure *also* has access to C, this closure can see the setup object, and access its values (for example, the value "expected").

+So that's the broad structure.
+I glossed over how the functions all are using trailing closures, and how the exercise and verify functions are both "infix" which allows us to call them using a space rather then a dot (although if you prefer a dot, that'll work too).